browser icon

 Nopalitos Southwest Cafe

-Nopalitos serves Mexican/Southwest food and is a cash only establishment.
-For breakfast, I highly recommend the Little Cactus Special with green sauce (yes, it contains cactus) or the breakfast burrito with corn and cheese as well as their chocolate chip cookies (baked once lunch begins).
-The cookies are probably the best I’ve tasted, but make sure you get them warm.
+Nopalitos serves Mexican/Southwest food, but the current owners have brought some American items such as pancakes.
+For breakfast, I highly recommend the Little Cactus Special with green sauce (yes, it contains cactus) or the breakfast burrito with corn and cheese.
 For lunch, I enjoy the tamale bowl with chili verde or the carnitas burrito.
 Nopalitos is usually busy during peak meal hours, so try to beat the rush.
-Breakfast is served from 6:30-noon, lunch from noon-4pm, and dinner is 4-8pm.
+Their hours are Mon & Sat from 6:30am-2:30pm and Tues-Fri from 6:30am-8pm.
 They’re closed on Sundays.

 La Fiesta Taqueria